mahabubx7/mahabubx7/README.md

 ### Hi there 👋

 **I'm Mahabub.**
-&nbsp;A Full-Stack Software Engineer.
+&nbsp;A Full-Stack Software Developer.
 I believe that we can change the world through the power of technology.
 And I want to be a part of these revolution.
 <hr>

 <!-- - 🔭 I’m currently working on ... javascript, typescript, nodejs, ruby -->